AlfredPros/vnconf2024/README.md

 ## Usage

-Since this project contains matrixcolor ATL, you should run this on Ren'Py `7.4.x` or above.
-Due to the newer button behavior change in Ren'Py `7.5.2`/`8.0.2`, it is advised to run this project in between version `7.4.x` to `7.5.1`/`8.0.1`.
+Since this project contains matrixcolor ATL and camera statement, you should run this on Ren'Py `7.4.6` or above.
+Due to the newer focus displayable behavior change in Ren'Py `7.5.2`/`8.0.2`, it is advised to run this project in between version `7.4.6` to `7.5.1`/`8.0.1`.

 ## About Ranim